Nevaan/chess_engine/README.md

 # Progress

 At the moment project contains:
--piece, square and board representation,
+\n-piece, square and board representation,
--some functions which help with moving the pieces
+\n-some functions which help with moving the pieces
--a function showing all possible moves.
+\n-a function showing all possible moves.
 All of that will need some refactoring as soon as I will get better knowledge of Haskell :).